aditya1962/PostOShare/README.md

 The left side panel displays details of the user.
 These will be set only after the user has edited their profile.

-To edit a profile, hover over the profile icon at the top row and click <a href="/editprofile">Edit Profile </a>.
+To edit a profile, hover over the profile icon at the top row and click <a href="/editprofile">Edit Profile</a>.

 <p align="center"><img src="https://github.com/aditya1962/PostOShare/blob/master/public/images/readme/Edit.PNG" alt="Edit" style="margin:0% 15%;"/></p><p align="center"> Fig 5: Edit Profile </p>

 The Edit Profile component is divided into two sections: login related data and user related data.
 Once all the data are filled the user can edit the profile.
 Currently, PostOShare does not allow uploading a profile picture.
 Therefore, the profile picture will be set to default.

-A user can log out of the application by hovering over the profile icon at the top row and clicking <a href="/logout"> Logout </a>
+A user can log out of the application by hovering over the profile icon at the top row and clicking <a href="/logout">Logout</a>

-<h3 id="contributions"> Contributing to PostOShare </h3>
+<h3 id="contributions">Contributing to PostOShare</h3>

-Contributing guidelines to PostOShare can be found in <a href="https://github.com/aditya1962/PostOShare/blob/contributing/contribution.md"> contributing to PostOShare </a>
+Contributing guidelines to PostOShare can be found in <a href="https://github.com/aditya1962/PostOShare/blob/contributing/contribution.md">contributing to PostOShare</a>

-<h3 id="license"> License </h3>
+<h3 id="license">License</h3>

-PostOShare uses <a href="https://github.com/aditya1962/PostOShare/blob/master/LICENSE"> MIT </a>License.
+PostOShare uses <a href="https://github.com/aditya1962/PostOShare/blob/master/LICENSE">MIT</a> License.